 Why do competitive swimmers shave their bodies?

-Does swimming deeper really reduce drag?
+Does swimming deeper reduce drag?

 Swimming articles you might also like: